stanford-mast/pocket/README.md

 * automatic storage resource management and cluster rightsizing
 * fine-grain, elastic scaling

-Pocket offers a 'serverless' abstraction to storage, meaning users do not manually configure or manage storage servers.
+Pocket offers a *serverless* abstraction to storage, meaning users do not manually configure or manage storage servers.
 A key use-case for Pocket is ephemeral data sharing in serverless analytics, when serverless tasks need to exchange intermediate data between execution stages.

 ## Running Pocket: